2E0PGS/2E0PGS.github.io/music/audio-setup.md

 [Anker Bluetooth Headphones, SoundBuds Slim](https://www.amazon.co.uk/gp/product/B01N6DC2ZE)

 Unfortunately these come with cheap nasty tips.
 I put my Sennheiser tips on them and now it's a decent bluetooth earphone.
 Not as much bass as the MDR-EX450AP but decent in general for the price.
+Update: The battery life degraded significantly.

 ## Bluetooth speaker